 The question may arise, why aren't all domain queries routed through the root nameservers: for performance, the root nameservers could not handle billions of requests, and, therefore, the burden is spread amongst a hierarchy of name servers that store DNS records and respond to queries.
 Therefore, the Domain Name System is often described as a distributed database.
 Name servers typically use the BIND (Berkeley Internet Name Domain) DNS software to handle DNS queries.

-The Top Level Domains (TLDs) are managed by an organisation assigned by ICANN; these organisations do not own the Top Level Domain, they are under contract from ICANN to manage the domain for a specified amount of time.
-The com Top Level Domain has been managed by more than one organisation in it's history: Network Solutions (NSI) and Versign.
-The organisations who operate a Top Level Domain are responsible for: publishing a zone file; operating a authoritative nameserver; and maintaining a registry database; amongst other requirements outlined in ICANN's registry agreement.
+Top Level Domains (TLDs) are managed by an organisation assigned by ICANN; these organisations do not own the Top Level Domain, they are under contract from ICANN to manage the domain for a specified amount of time.
+The com Top Level Domain has been managed by more than one organisation in its history (Network Solutions (NSI) and Versign).
+Organisations who operate a Top Level Domain are responsible for the following: publishing a zone file; operating a authoritative nameserver; and maintaining a registry database; amongst other requirements outlined in ICANN's registry agreement.

 Companies, organisations, and individuals can register a namespace within a Top Level Domain, which is called a Second Level Domain (such as the namespace google within the com domain).
 However, some Top Level Domain managers (like Nominet for the uk ccTLD) have previously imposed Third Level Domains, for example: co.uk, ac.uk.
-This meant that an registrant could not register a Second Level Domain within the uk Country Code Top Level Domain (recently changed with the introduction of the uk Top Level Domain).
+This meant that a registrant could not register a Second Level Domain within the uk Country Code Top Level Domain (recently changed with the introduction of the uk Top Level Domain).

 There are currently over 1000 Top Level Domains and over 900 accredited ICANN registrars who can facilitate the registration process.